Samuel-Risner/samuel-risner/README.md

 - I like developing games and discovering new design principles.
 For that I either use pygame for desktop games or TypeScript and/or JavaScript for browser games.
 - Tinkering around with Raspberry Pi Picos and other hardware is also something I'm very fond of.
-- I also like to prank people, so I always have a few repos at my disposel for when they're looking away.
+- I also like to prank people, so I always have a few repos at my disposal for when they're looking away.
 I also like creating my own stuff for that and thus exploring new languages and OS features.

 # 🔌 My Languages